 Short-term priorities

-Develop a new National Human Rights Strategy beyond 2020 and its Action Plan incorporating the specific recommendations of UN bodies, OSCE/ODIHR, the Council of Europe, the European Commission against Racism and Intolerance (ECRI) and international human rights organisations notably in implementing anti-discrimination policies, protecting persons belonging to minorities and private life and ensuring the freedom of religion or belief; actively implement it;
+Develop a new National Human Rights Strategy 2021-2030 and respective Action Plans beyond 2020 incorporating the specific recommendations of UN bodies, OSCE/ODIHR, the Council of Europe, the European Commission against Racism and Intolerance (ECRI) and international human rights organisations notably in implementing anti-discrimination policies, protecting persons belonging to minorities and private life and ensuring the freedom of religion or belief; implement the strategy and action plans through close cooperation with national and international actors;

-Continue implementation of the anti-discrimination law to ensure effective protection against discrimination;
+Continue implementation of the anti-discrimination law to ensure effective protection against discrimination, increase level of tolerance and reduce level of violence;

 Progress implementation of the Council of Europe Convention on preventing and combating violence against women and domestic violence, the so-called Istanbul Convention by strengthening national institutional capacities in support of issues related to gender equality and gender based violence.
-Continue enhancing measures to prevent and investigate cases of violence against women and girls, protect victims and support rehabilitation of perpetrators;
+Continue enhancing measures to prevent and investigate cases of violence against women and girls, protect victims and support rehabilitation of perpetrators.
+Work towards social transformation and changing existing stereotypical attitudes in regards to violence against women and domestic violence;

-Strengthen access to reproductive and sexual health, information and prevention, and continue the fight against harmful practices directed against women and girls, including genital mutilation, child, early or forced marriage and other forms of human rights violations and of degrading treatment, with special attention for rural areas.
+Strengthen access to reproductive and sexual health for women of all ages, information and prevention, and continue the fight against harmful practices directed against women and girls, including child, early or forced marriage and other forms of human rights violations and of degrading treatment, with special attention for rural areas.
 Increase maternal health care assistance;

 Harmonise legislation with the UN Convention on the Rights of Persons with Disabilities, aim to ratify its Optional Protocol and establish a coordinating body for issues related to the rights of persons with disabilities;

 Step up measures to strengthen the inclusion of persons with disabilities in public and economic life and ensure better access to public spaces.
-Improve conditions for persons with mental health issues
+Improve conditions for persons with mental health issues;

+Increase capacity and build knowledge among public employees on human rights issues.

 Medium-term priorities